 \section{Conclusions}

-In this study, we presented the polarization of thermal dust emission in OMC-1 using data from four bands of SOFIA/HAWC+ (54, 89, 154, and 214$\,\mu$m) and two bands of JCMT/Pol-2 (450 and 850$\,\mu$m).
-In general, our analysis revealed that the slope of the polarization spectrum is positive along the main filament structure and the Orion Bar, where the gas density is relatively high.
+In this study, we presented the polarisation of thermal dust emission in OMC-1 using data from four bands of SOFIA/HAWC+ (54, 89, 154, and 214$\,\mu$m) and two bands of JCMT/POL-2 (450 and 850$\,\mu$m).
+In general, our analysis revealed that the slope of the polarisation spectrum is positive along the main filament structure and the Orion Bar, where the gas density is relatively high.
 In regions with lower gas density, the slope is negative.

-We compared our simplified model based on the RAT paradigm and accounted for the magnetic field fluctuation along the line of sight with the dust polarization spectra observed in OMC-1.
-Although the best-fit models were able to reproduce the observations reasonably well in some locations, they failed to explain the pronounced V-shape (the polarization degree first decreases and then increases toward a longer wavelength) observed in certain spectra.
+We compared our simplified model based on the RAT paradigm and accounted for the inclined magnetic field with respect to the line of sight with the dust polarisation spectra observed in OMC-1.
+Although the best-fit models were able to reproduce the observations reasonably well in some locations, they failed to explain the pronounced V-shape (the polarisation degree first decreases and then increases towards a longer wavelength) observed in certain spectra.
 This V-shape suggests the presence of multiple dust layers along the line of sight, which is consistent with the findings of \cite{2022ApJ...930L..22R}.
-To improve our model, we introduced a "two-phase" approach that accounts for two dust layers, and this modification resulted in a better fit to the observations across OMC-1.
-Our analysis also indicated that the dust polarization spectrum is more sensitive to the presence of multiple dust layers than the total intensity spectral energy distribution.
+To improve our model, we introduced a 'two-phase' approach that accounts for two dust layers (warm and cold), and this modification resulted in a better fit to the observations across OMC-1.
+Our analysis also indicated that the dust polarisation spectrum is more sensitive to the presence of multiple dust layers than the total intensity spectral energy distribution.
 Furthermore, the best-fit model suggested a composite composition of dust grains, consisting of a mixture of silicate and carbonaceous materials, in the cold dust layer.

-We showed that the variations of the polarization angle on the plane of sky within the beam are distinct from submillimeter to FIR wavelengths.
-This discrepancy likely infers that FIR and submillimeter polarimetry probe different layers of dust along the light of sight.
-We discussed that if validated, combining the RAT-paradigm theories with the degree of dust polarization observations may allow inferring the local three-dimensional structure of the magnetic field along the individual line of sight.
+We showed that the variations of the polarisation angle on the plane of sky within the beam are distinct from submillimetre to FIR wavelengths.
+This discrepancy likely infers that FIR and submillimetre polarimetry probe different layers of dust along the light of sight.
+We discussed that if validated, combining the RAT-paradigm theories with the degree of dust polarisation observations may allow inferring the local three-dimensional structure of the magnetic field along the individual line of sight.